This post was contributed by Kurt Thorn of the Nikon Imaging Center at UCSF.

 To choose a set of fluorescent proteins to be imaged together, you will need to consider the same factors as when choosing an individual fluorescent protein (brightness, photostability, and so on; see the previous blog post for more discussion of these factors).
 In addition, you will also need to choose fluorescent proteins that can be distinguished from one another and that can be imaged with the optics on the microscope(s) you intend to use.
 An accurate determination of whether two fluorescent proteins can be separated from each other requires knowledge of their excitation and emission spectra, but a good rule of thumb is that both the peak excitation wavelengths and peak emission wavelength of the two proteins should be separated by 50-60 nm.
 For example, CFP (ex 430 nm / em 474 nm) and YFP (ex 514 nm / em 527 nm) can be imaged together but CFP and GFP (ex 488 nm / em 507 nm) show some crosstalk between the two fluorescent proteins.
 If you must image fluorescent proteins whose spectra overlap, there are techniques, like spectral unmixing, which can be used to separate the fluorescent proteins, but these are beyond the scope of this post.

 To determine if the fluorescent proteins you are interested in are compatible with your microscope optics, you will want to compare the excitation and emission spectra of your protein with the filter sets or lasers on your microscope.
 Ideally, you would like to have substantial overlap between the excitation and emission filters and the excitation and emission spectra of the protein, so that the protein is well excited by your microscope and the fluorescence emission of the protein is efficiently collected by the microscope.
-To compare the match between a fluorescent protein and a filter set, many filter set vendors provide tools to plot the fluorescence spectra of proteins and dyes and their filters (see Chroma's, Semrock's, or Omega's).
+To compare the match between a fluorescent protein and a filter set, many filter set vendors provide tools to plot the fluorescence spectra of proteins and dyes and their filters (see Chroma's or Semrock's).
 While these don't contain all fluorescent proteins in common use (particularly not the most recently published ones), they can be a good starting point.
 In many cases it is sufficient to use a spectrum for a closely related protein, if you know that your protein of interest has a similar spectrum.
 For example, here's a screenshot from the Chroma Spectra Viewer comparing a standard Cy3 or Rhodamine filter set (Chroma #49004) to the spectra of both mCherry and TagRFP.

 Here, the TagRFP spectrum is shown in the darker colors and the mCherry spectrum is shown in the lighter colors; excitation spectra are blue and emission spectra are red.
 Neither is a perfect match to the filter set but the excitation filter excites more of the peak of the TagRFP excitation and the emission filter collects a larger fraction of the TagRFP emission than the mCherry emission.
 For this filter set, we would expect TagRFP to give a brighter signal than mCherry.
 In general, filter sets designed for Rhodamine / Cy3 will work better with shorter wavelength red fluorescent proteins like TagRFP or mRuby2 than longer wavelength proteins like mCherry.
 For background on fluorescence and filter sets, see the Introduction to Fluorescence Microscopy lecture at iBiology.